src-d/lookout/docs/configuration.md

         mode: confident
 ```

-The analyzer to configure must be identified with the same `name` in the `.lookout.yml` config file as in **lookout** server configuration, otherwise it will be ignored.
+The analyzer to configure must be identified with the same `name` in the `.lookout.yml` config file as in **lookout** server configuration, otherwise, it will be ignored.

 The repository can disable any analyzer, but it can not require new analyzers nor enable those that are disabled in the **lookout** server.